 Come hear Wasserstein Fellow Sylvia Torres-Guillén discuss all she’s learned through a career spanning public defense, labor rights, and educational equity.
 Learn about her career transitions, including her most recent transition in 2016 to the ACLU of Southern California, where she is now the Director of Education Equity and Senior Legal Counsel.
-Co-sponsored by the Harvard Law School ACLU, HLS Advocates for Education, & Harvard Defenders.
+Co-sponsored by the Harvard Law School ACLU, HLS Advocates for Education, & Harvard Defenders, and First Class.
 Non-pizza lunch will be provided.

 Sylvia Torres-Guillén is the ACLU of California’s Director of Education Equity, leading the ACLU’s statewide focus on educational equity and students’ rights.
 She manages a statewide team, leading, creating, and implementing a vision to promote civil liberties, civil rights, and racial, economic, and equal justice in education in California through legislation, litigation, and advocacy.
 Sylvia is a fearless and tenacious advocate and litigator, dedicated to protecting the constitutional rights of all children and students to ensure an equal, equitable, and excellent educational opportunity for all, focusing on vulnerable students, including students of color, LGBTQ youth, immigrant students, low income students, and students with disabilities.
 She is lead counsel on ACLU’s education equity litigation, including lead counsel for Sigma Beta Xi v.
 Riverside County, a class action lawsuit seeking to end the criminalization of youth in Riverside County’s oppressive and unconstitutional Youth Accountability Team program that treats children, especially students of color, like criminals with surprise searches, unannounced home visits, and strict restrictions for adolescent behavior, grief, bad grades, and school-based misbehavior.
 She was also lead counsel in Community Coalition v.
 Los Angeles Unified School District, and secured over $171 million for LAUSD ’s highest need students at 50 schools.
 She is also supervising counsel on Duncan Roy, et. al. vs. County of Los Angeles, Sheriff’s Department, et. al. & Gerardo Gonzalez, et. al. vs. Immigration and Customs Enforcement, et. al., a class action lawsuit challenging Immigration and Customs Enforcement’s unlawful practices in issuing tens of thousands of immigration detainers annually without lawful authority against people in the custody of local, state, and federal law enforcement agencies.